nudles/nudles.github.io/source/index.md

 **For PhD students**: I am looking for PhD students to collaborate on deep learning related research problems, including deep learning systems and applications.

-**For research assistants**: I am looking for a research assistant on the project "Towards efficient training and inference of deep learning models".
+**For research assistants**: I am looking for a [research assistant](https://www.jobsbank.gov.sg/ICMSPortal/portlets/JobBankHandler/SearchDetail.do?id=JOB-2017-0077423) on the project "Towards efficient training and inference of deep learning models".
 The position is available immediately but the start date is flexible.

 **For NUS undergraduates**: I welcome NUS undergraduates to do final-year thesis projects (FYP) with me.
-Here is the [list]() of previous FYP students and topics.

 Please send me an email with your CV and transcripts to apply.